Double Duty

-The feat is considered physically demanding and mentally draining as a driver is required to be in a race car for most of the day, cover over one thousand miles in the course of the attempt, and do so with very little rest if any at all.
-It is similar in concept to the established discipline of endurance racing, but without the help of a relief driver, and the driver withstanding the very different physical demands of an Indycar, which is run with an open cockpit, and a stock car, in which the driver is enclosed.
+Double Duty is physically demanding and mentally draining; a driver must be in a race car for most of the day, racing for more than 1,000 miles with little or no rest.
+It is similar in concept to the established discipline of endurance racing, but without the help of a relief driver, and the driver withstanding the very different physical demands of an IndyCar, which was historically run with an open cockpit, but since 2020 has been run with a semi-enclosed cockpit with the introduction of the aeroscreen, and a stock car, in which the driver is enclosed.